 - Cases, boxes and enclosures (lasers, electronic devices)

 - Heat sinks (lasers, LEDs)

-Downsides: relatively low accuracy, rough surface finish, plastics used in consumer-grade printers (ABS and PLA) easily deform at high temperatures.
-High thermal expansion coefficient of plastic, so microscope parts can drift due to temperature variation in the room.
+Downsides: low accuracy, rough surface finish, plastics used in consumer-grade printers (ABS and PLA) easily deform, cannot be threaded or machined, have high thermal expansion.

-Typical use in microscopy lab: drilling holes for custom tap size in Thorlabs breadboards; cutting off unneeded parts, drilling holes for cable routing.
+Typical use in microscopy lab: drilling holes for custom threads in metal parts; cutting off unneeded parts, drilling holes for cable routing.

 One can also buy a drill press to make holes.
 However, a mill can do holes and additionally cuts in XYZ directions, so it is a better investment.

 Indispensable tool for customizing breadboards and making laser enclosures.